Experience interdisciplinary Texas.

 What do you want to do and see when you get here?

 A Museum education staff member will help plan your field trip and can suggest itineraries based on your needs.
-If you're an educator and you'd like a pre-trip preview on site, let us know ahead of time and we'll waive your exhibition admission when you arrive.
+If you're an educator and you'd like a pre-trip preview visit, we'll waive your exhibition admission when you arrive.
+Just show your school ID badge at the ticketing counter and tell the staff member that you are here to plan a field trip.
 You can also explore current and upcoming exhibitions and events and peruse the Artifact Gallery online.

 Download our TEKS-aligned curriculum resources, exhibition and film activity guides, lesson plans, and additional resources.You'll find great suggestions to tie your Museum experiences to classroom activities.